 International discussions of child-related policies and practices often fail to make the vital connection between child survival, one of the developing world’s most pressing issues, and child development, an equally important prerequisite for productive and harmonious societies.
 However, an article in the February issue of Pediatrics co-authored by Center Director Jack P. Shonkoff posits that new knowledge in the biological and social sciences offers a unifying framework that can inform innovative strategies to improve both child survival and early development as well as adult outcomes in health, learning, and behavior.
 The article also calls for greater synergy across policy sectors related to child health and well-being, schooling, and economic development.

-Three videos from the Center's InBrief series are also available in Spanish.
-The translations of these videos were made possible with major support from the World Bank.
-In addition, Brain Hero and the 3-part video series Three Core Concepts in Early Development are available in Portuguese, translated and adapted for a Brazilian audience as part of the Global Children's Initiative's major programmatic effort in Brazil.
+Several of the Center's videos have been translated into Spanish and Portuguese.
+The translations of the Spanish videos were made possible with major support from the World Bank, while the videos available in Portuguese where translated and adapted for a Brazilian audience as part of the Global Children's Initiative's major programmatic effort in Brazil.